 3. What is the “The Rut”?

 Over the past month, they’re appearance has changed, growing a thick shaggy mane and developing muscular necks to carry the weight of their new antlers.
-They take up guard on traditional rutting sites which are areas of quality grazing that attract grazing females (hinds).
+They take up guard on traditional rutting sites, areas of quality grazing that attract grazing females (hinds).
 When the hinds arrive, the stags herd them together to establish harems.

 The stags patrol the borders of the harem, protecting their mating rights from intruding stags.
 Karen McComb of the Large Animal Research Group, Department of Zoology, Cambridge reported that “roaring in red deer advances ovulation and that harem-holding males can improve their mating success by regular calling”.